 - We retain the right to publicly display this project on our website as an example of work we have done, as well as promote the project details both online and offline.

 - In the footer of each page, there will be a discreet block of text or small image saying that the website was built by Made by Bridge, and this will link back to the Made by Bridge website.

 8. Warranty and Liability

 - Whilst every effort is made to produce the highest quality work, no guarantee is given that the functions contained in this project will always be error free.

 - We cannot be held liable to you, or any third party, for damages - including lost profits, lost savings or other incidental, consequential or special damages - arising out of the operation of, or inability to, operate this project, even if you have advised of the possibilities of such damages.

-- We are happy to correct any errors or omissions brought to our attention within 10 working days of when the project goes live, or when the project is completed, whichever comes first.
-These issues must be made in writing and if accepted, the work to fix these will be scheduled in.
+- We are happy to correct errors or omissions brought to our attention within 14 days of when a project or piece of work goes live, or when it is delivered, whichever comes first.
+These issues must be made in writing and if accepted, the work to fix these will be scheduled in by us.

 - For the avoidance of doubt, any requirement that is not specifically itemised in the contract is not included and will not be delivered as part of the project.